andreijiroh-dev/website/markdown/now.md

 ### Former content on WordPress.com

+!!! warning "WordPress.com content may be deprecated"
-> Please be reminded that content on WordPress.com will be archived as I moved blog content to Substack and anything else into this website.
+    Please be reminded that content on WordPress.com will be archived or in private mode as I moved blog content to Ghost (previously Substack) and anything else into this website.

 * [Last content update](https://ajhalili2006.wordpress.com/now/), also archived on [Archive.Today](https://tbd.andreijiroh.dev)
 * [July 2022 update](https://web.archive.org/web/20221011021323/https://ajhalili2006.wordpress.com/now/) via Internet Archive Wayback Machine